rcurtin/rcurtin/README.md

 <br />
 <b><a href="https://www.ratml.org">www.ratml.org</a></b>
 <br />
-my website, if for some strange reason you want to know more about me
+my website, if you want to know more about me or read about strange projects I do
 <br />
 </p>